salvadorjhai/mining-notes/README.md

  5. Copy your ERG wallet deposit address
 ![enter image description here](https://i.imgur.com/YmIXXFA.png)

-For mining pool, you can use [nanopool](https://ergo.nanopool.org/)
+For mining pool, you can use [ergo nanopool](https://ergo.nanopool.org/).
+Default minimum payout is 5 ERG, you can customized this by setting email value on your miner.

 ### Hive OS:

  1. Create new Flight Sheet
  2. Coin = ERG
- 3. Wallet = Select your wallet or Add Wallet
+ 3. Wallet = Select your wallet or Add Wallet (paste your [coinex ergo wallet](https://www.coinex.com/register?refer_code=fgt2n))
  4. Select mining pool (nanopool)
- 5. Select miner, use Nanominer for nvidia and SRBMiner for AMD
+ 5. Select miner, use Nanominer for nvidia and SRBMiner for AMD. be sure to add your email so you can customized your payout.
  6. and thats it.